For banged-up Sixers, now is time to produce wins and emerge from last place in the East

 This is an awful start for a squad that entered this season hyped as a legitimate championship contender.
 Daryl Morey, the team’s president of basketball operations, was praised for assembling what was believed to be Philly’s best roster in decades.

 But as we’re learning, the Sixers’ success is fully dependent on the availability of the All-Star trio of Joel Embiid, Paul George and Tyrese Maxey.
-And that’s a problem when their long list of injuries are considered.
+And that’s a problem when their long list of injuries is considered.

 » READ MORE: Jared McCain reflects on Southern California upbringing before Sixers-Clippers: ‘This life is insane that I’m living’

 As a result, the Sixers have had to rely heavily on Maxey — and even his availability is now an issue.
-The All-Star point guard didn’t play in the fourth quarter of Friday’s game due to right hamstring tightness.
+The All-Star point guard didn’t play in the fourth quarter of Friday’s game because of right hamstring tightness.
 Nurse said he didn’t return for precautionary reasons.
 However, sources confirmed that the expectation is for Maxey to miss a couple of weeks.
 He will be evaluated later Thursday.

 So how do they get out of this funk?